Legal Advice for Compensation Insurance Claims & TPD Payouts

 Free Online Claim Check

-When the insurer is making a settlement offer that is too low, proceeding to mediation or court litigation is an option.
+When the insurer makes a low settlement, proceeding to mediation or court litigation is an option.
 Be aware that court proceedings for a common law work injury claim must start within three years of your accident date.
-(There can be exceptions)
+(There can be exceptions.)
+However, sometimes court actions mean owing more than the value of your compensation.
+Fortunately, most QLD workplace injury claims are settled without costly court proceedings.

-Dealing with complex legal issues is challenging when you have been injured in a work accident.
-Living with a physical injury or mental health disorder can be difficult, especially regarding day-to-day activities.
+Dealing with complex legal issues is challenging when injured in a work accident.
 Negotiating with your employer, WorkCover and other legal entities in this situation can be overwhelming and stressful.
-Your best option is to contact the expert workers’ compensation team at Splatt Lawyers for informed legal advice.
+Depending on the nature and severity of your injuries, you could have several legal claims, including:

 1. Workers’ compensation claim